hyrodium/ElasticSurfaceEmbedding.jl/docs/src/run-julia.md

     Empirically, it is better if the absolute value of strain is smaller than ``0.01``.

 ```@docs
-print_strain
+show_strain
 ```

-### Initial configuration
+### Initial state
-If you finished checking the strain prediction, the next step is determine the initial configuration.
+If you finished checking the strain prediction, the next step is determine the initial state.

 From this section, the computing is done for each piece of the surface.
 First, let's calculate for ``i=1``.